zhaozhang/Mirage/README.md

 There are three types of data that we use in our project:

 * job traces: derived from scheduler logs.
-The raw job trace is proprietary; please contact zzhang@tacc.utexas.edu if you want to get access.
+The raw job trace is proprietary; please contact zzhang@tacc.utexas.edu to obtain a copy.
 * please place the downloaded job trace files in src/workload.